rsnyder49/pool-tracker/README.md

-Liberty Pool's Pool Tracker
-This will help pool cleaners keep track of their pools
+Web application created to help pool service employees keep track of their respective pools.